Ireland’s lively capital has a fierce reputation for being the beating heart of the country’s culture, music and of course drinking.

 Ballintoy Harbour, the Iron Islands filming location and also Pyke.
 This location is the best known for the scene where Theon is baptised into the religion of the Drowned God.

-This tour also has a lunch stop at the charming Fullerton Arms, a hotel in which many of the cast stayed while filming.
 Fans should check out the themed ‘Thrones’ dining room with its very own Iron Throne.

 Learn about whiskey making at Jameson Distillery